After Sexual Misconduct Claims, Vegas Mogul Steve Wynn Fell Fast

 After the Mirage success, Wynn cemented his status as a tourism industry tycoon by leaving his mark on several casino-resorts, from the Las Vegas strip to Atlantic City to Macau.
 "He was a business killer.
 An imagineer-leader for his generation," says Bernhard.
 "There were plenty of innovators in earlier generations, but of this generation, his role was an imagineer in the same way that a Walt Disney or a Steve Jobs was seen as an imagineer atop their perches."

-In the recent wave of high-profile men being exposed and ousted after accusations of sexual misconduct, Steve Wynn's is the first story to center the CEO of a major publicly held company.
+In the recent wave of high-profile men being exposed and ousted after accusations of sexual misconduct, Steve Wynn's is the first story to center on the CEO of a major publicly held company.
 According to Catherine MacKinnon, a legal scholar on sexual harassment, Wynn's story stands apart from others because "his financial and professional tentacles reach further and are more substantial than most."

 Here's a timeline of the fallout so far: